superfaceai/social-media-demo/README.md

 ## Code Examples

-We provide convenience wrappers in the [src/sf/use-cases.js](src/sf/use-cases.js) module.
+Check the module [src/sf/use-cases.js](src/sf/use-cases.js) for convenience wrappers over OneSDK calls.
+Use them for inspiration in your own project.

-For Facebook and Instagram you can obtain access token and profile ID via [Graph API Explorer](https://developers.facebook.com/tools/explorer).
+For Facebook and Instagram you can also obtain access token and profile ID via [Graph API Explorer](https://developers.facebook.com/tools/explorer).

 ### Listing profiles for publishing